Go to group assignment page

 Here I show the visualization of the gcode routes with red as the trace closest to the copper to be left.

-In other to verify if the tracks are all good I place the light under the pcb and review everything looking for shorts or missing tracks.
+In order to verify if the tracks are all good, I place the light under the PCB and review everything looking for shorts or missing tracks.

 The underside being populated.

-I place the big components last as not to make soldering the small smd components hard.
+I place the big components last so as not to make soldering the small SMD components hard.

-After soldering everything I connect the board to my serial adapter. bellow is the schematics.
+After soldering everything, I connect the board to my serial adapter.
+Below is the schematics.

 --- Available filters and text transformations: colorize, debug, default, direct, esp32_exception_decoder, hexlify, log2file, nocontrol, printable, send_on_enter, time